ManageIQ/guides/logical_replication_migrations.md

 # This should show ids beginning with the 3 region numbers: 99, 1, 2.
 ```

+Note, it may take a few minutes before these users are replicated.

 ## Remove replication before upgrade

+Whenever performing an upgrade, logical replication must be disabled on the old version and enabled
+again on the new version.
+Often, this is because appliances are replaced and therefore the
+publication and subscription are different.
+Even when not replacing appliances, it is still best to
+disable replication on the old version and enable it again on the new version so that the correct
+version of code is adding the publications and subscriptions.

 On the global, assuming the remotes are region 1 and 2: